 To automatically register captured images directly from knowing the camera's viewing direction, the camera lens' horizontal view angle α and vertical view angle β are required.
 If we know this information, we can calculate the resolution of one angular degree, i.e. we can calculate how many columns and rows are within an angle of one degree.
 The horizontal view angle is especially important in our case, while we are moving the rotational arm only around it's vertical axis.
-To calculate these two parameters, we use an algorithm described in [12].
+To calculate these two parameters, we use an algorithm described in [11].
 It is designed to work with cameras where zoom settings and other internal camera parameters are unknown.
-The algorithm is based on the mechanical accuracy of the rotational arm.
-The basic step of our rotational arm corresponds to an angle of 0.0514285° .
-In general this means that if we tried to turn the rotational arm for 360 degrees, we performed 7000 steps.
-Unfortunately, the rotational arm can not turn for 360 degrees around it's vertical axis.
-The basic idea of the algorithm is to calculate the translation dx (in pixels) between two images while the camera is rotated for a known angle $d\gamma$ in horizontal direction.
-Since we know the exact angle by which we move the camera, we can calculate the horizontal view angle of the camera:
+The algorithm is based on the mechanical accuracy of the rotational arm; the basic step of our rotational arm corresponds to an angle of $0.051428\overline{5}^{\,\circ}$.
+The basic idea of the algorithm is to calculate the translation dx(in pixels) between two images while the camera was rotated for a known angle $d\gamma$ in horizontal direction.
+Since we know the exact angle for which we moved the camera, we can calculate the horizontal view angle of the camera: